tilemill-project/tilemill/_posts/docs/guides/0203-01-01-using-maki-icons.md

 ## Exporting a transparent overlay

 If you delete or comment-out the `Map` and `#countries` styles, your icons will be on a transparent background and can be used as an overlay on another layer.
-Follow instructions to [upload this overlay to MapBox hosting](/hosting/uploading/) and [composite it with another map](/hosting/compositing/).
+Follow instructions to [upload this overlay to Mapbox hosting](/hosting/uploading/) and [composite it with another map](/hosting/compositing/).

 <iframe width='600' height='400' frameBorder='0' src='https://a.tiles.mapbox.com/v3/saman.map-mpr6vgy4.html#17/38.907/-77.041'> </iframe>